observeinc/manifests/README.md

 ## Using v2 of OpenTelemetry collection endpoint

 If you are using the 1.0.0 release of the OpenTelemetry Observe app or newer, you should use the v2 collection endpoint which provides a more efficient representation of trace observations in the datastream.
-For that you'll need to override the evnironment variable value `OBSERVE_COLLECTOR_OTEL_VERSION=v2` as described above (Using an override configMap)
+For that you'll need to override the environment variable value `OBSERVE_COLLECTOR_OTEL_VERSION=v2` as described above (Using an override configMap)

 # Pruning and deletion